SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/create.md

 1. Add steps.
 1. Specify what happens when the flow finishes.
 1. Click **Save** when you are done.

+After designing a flow and saving it, the **Flow editor** closes, and the flow chart is shown in the **View flow** screen.
+The new flow has status Not running until a flow administrator manually starts it by toggling Running = true.

 ![Set properties for new flow -screenshot][img1]